jchonig/rak7200_config/README.md

 * What are all the columns (and the star) in Channel list?
 * Re-enable sending valid AT commands
+* Test on Linux
+* Text on Windows or WSL

 * Add options
   * Enable/Disable GPS - at+set_config=device:gps:X